FlyingMandarine/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 }
 ```

-Usually selector functions are a bit more interesting, and return only selected parts of the contents of the redux-store.
+Usually selector functions are a bit more interesting, and return only selected parts of the contents of the redux store.
 We could for example return only notes marked as important:

 ```js